 Catchup (the industry seems to think it’s one word now so I’m going with the flow) is being able to watch, on-demand, the shows and movies that were first broadcast live (aka “linear scheduling”) on TV channels.
 They’re usually available via the broadcaster VOD service for 7 days, 30 days or an indeterminate period.

 If it’s an indeterminate period, this effectively becomes an archive.
-As far as I know, Channel 4 in the UK is the only broadcaster which has made its entire archive of TV shows available to watch for free (well, supported by advertising, see AVOD below) through its All 4 VOD service.
+Channel 4 in the UK is the only broadcaster which has made its entire archive of TV shows available to watch for free (well, supported by advertising, see AVOD below) through its All 4 VOD service.
 BBC iPlayer has lately added a limited number of “box sets” (all episodes of specific shows) to its offering too.